drkupi/GOMORS_pySOT/README.md

 kindly look at how problems are defined in the test_problems.py python file.
 For further information please write to me at taimoor.akhtar@gmail.com.

+## Toy SWAT Model
+GOMORS can also be used for watershed model calibration.
+A toy SWAT model is provided in "tbrook" subfolder.
+Moreover, an example of running an MO SWAT watershed model calibration using GOMORS is provided in water_experiments.py.

 ## Citing GOMORS
 If you use GOMORS, please cite our paper, [Akhtar, T., Shoemaker, C.A.
 Multi objective optimization of computationally expensive multi-modal functions with RBF surrogates and multi-rule selection.
 J Glob Optim 64, 17–32 (2016).